auremoser/mozsci/log/worklog.md

 * filled out team activity form for h3abionet
 * tell fellows their doing a 3 min lightning talk at the montreal meetup
 * scheduled fellowships [design debrief](https://public.etherpad-mozilla.org/p/2017-fellowship-design) etherpad meeting 2/22

-* update interview template with philips' questions
-* transfer [WOW Schedule](https://mozilla.github.io/open-leadership-training-series/articles/github-for-collaboration/) to event page and site
-* travel to Estonia for April 25-27th
-* schedule debrief for fellows program

-* Copy former survey and add to to template emails
+* Copied former survey and add to to template emails
 	* make sure dietary restriction question
 	* If we communicate to all WOW attendees please mention:
 	* gitter chat room
 	* all their names are on the WOW website.
 PR or email to make changes https://mozillascience.github.io/WOW-2017/

+* update interview template with philips' questions
+* transfer [WOW Schedule](https://mozilla.github.io/open-leadership-training-series/articles/github-for-collaboration/) to event page and site
+* travel to Estonia for April 25-27th

 * Dates for Mozfest - 27th-29th October